kinode-dao/kinode-book/src/kit/dev-ui.md

 Options:
-  -p, --port <NODE_PORT>  Node port: for use on localhost (overridden by URL) [default: 8080] -u, --url <URL>         Node URL (overrides NODE_PORT) -h, --help              Print help
+  -p, --port <NODE_PORT>  Node port: for use on localhost (overridden by URL) [default: 8080] -u, --url <URL>         Node URL (overrides NODE_PORT) -s, --skip-deps-check   If set, do not check for dependencies -h, --help              Print help
 ```